About AETDEW

 Long-term Engineering Capacity and Development Strategy

-A long-term deployment strategy supporting engineering capacity development and sustainable development objectives.
-AETDEW frameworks integrate with REACH2050 for regional implementation and impact measurement.
+A long-term strategy supporting engineering capacity development and sustainable development objectives.
+AETDEW engages with REACH2050 on shared regional engineering and technology development priorities.

 Integration Partner